GabeStah/gremlin-chaos-monkey/src/index.md

 ### The Origin of Chaos Monkey - Why Netflix Needed to Create Failure

 In [The Origin of Chaos Monkey][/origin-netflix] chapter, we examine why Chaos Monkey became the most prolific and well-known technology in Chaos Engineering.
-We also dive further into why Netflix created Chaos Monkey after their dramatic database failure in mid-2008 forced them to devise a solution for random service failure.
+We also dive further into why Netflix created Chaos Monkey after a database failure in mid-2008 encouraged them to devise a solution for random service failure.
 We also explore the [future of Chaos Monkey][#chaos-monkey-today], Chaos Monkey's [reliance on Spinnaker][#spinnaker-strictly], and the introduction of [Netflix's Failure Injection Testing][#netflix-fit].

 ### Chaos Monkey Tutorial - A Step-by-Step Guide to Creating Failure on AWS